-Improving safety metrics along public roads was the first national goal area to be addressed by federal requirements for performance management.
-Federal regulations establish five safety performance measures that are intended to carry out the Highway Safety Improvement Program (HSIP):
+Improving safety along public roads was the first national goal area addressed by federal requirements for performance management.
+The Federal Highway Administration (FHWA) established five safety performance measures intended to carry out the Highway Safety Improvement Program (HSIP).
+The national goal behind establishing safety performance measures and targets is to reduce the number of traffic fatalities and serious injuries along all public roads.
+The safety targets set by MDT and the associated national performance measures are shown in the table below.